Trying to cut back on salt and pepper? Try savory.

 You also can infuse wine vinegar with fresh sprigs of savory and use in dressings for salads containing fresh or dried beans.

-Flavor partners.
-Savory has a flavor affinity for beans, beets, Brussels sprouts, cabbages, carrot, cheese, cucumbers, eggs, kale, legumes—especially lentils and white beans, mushroom, olive, potatoes, rabbit, sweet peppers, tomatoes turnips, vegetable salads and soups, stuffings, tomato-based sauces, marinades, broiled veal and pork, poultry, and rabbit, and fish, especially trout.
+Savory has a flavor affinity for beans, beets, Brussels sprouts, cabbages, carrots, cheese, cucumbers, eggs, kale, legumes—especially lentils and white beans, mushrooms, olive, potatoes, rabbit, sweet peppers, tomatoes turnips, vegetables salads and soups, stuffings, tomato-based sauces, marinades, broiled veal and pork, poultry, and rabbit, and fish, especially trout.

 Savory combines well with basil, bay, cumin, garlic, lavender, marjoram, mint, oregano, parsley, rosemary, sage, and thyme.

 Summer savory has soft, tender, grayish leaves and white or pinkish flowers.
 It is upright growing to about 18 inches (45cm) with a loose, open habit.
 Winter savory is a woody shrub that can grow to 15 feet (4.5 m) tall.
 It has lavender or white flowers.

 Savory is native to southern Europe and the Mediterranean region where it has been used in food preparation for more than 2,000 years.
 Savory was the strongest spice available in Europe until black pepper became available from Asia.